braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/handling_in_app_display.md

 If you would like to alter the display behavior of in-app messages, you should add any necessary display logic to your `inAppMessage(_:prepareWith:)` [delegate method](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazeinappmessageuidelegate/inappmessage(_:preparewith:)-11fog).
 For example, you might want to display the in-app message from the top of the screen if the keyboard is currently being displayed, or take the in-app message data model and display the in-app message yourself.

-If the in-app message campaign is not displaying when the session has been started, make sure you have the necessary display logic added to your `inAppMessage(_:prepareWith:)` delegate method.
-This allows the in-app message campaign to display from the top of the screen even if the keyboard is being displayed.

 ## Hiding the status bar during display

-For `Full` and `HTML` in-app messages, the SDK will attempt to place the message over the status bar by default.
-However, in some cases, the status bar may still appear on top of the in-app message.
+For `Full`, `FullImage` and `HTML` in-app messages, the SDK will hide the status bar by default.
+For other types of in-app messages, the status bar is left untouched.
 Using the `PresentationContext` object in your `inAppMessage(_:prepareWith:)` delegate method, you can configure the behavior of the status bar by setting the `statusBarHideBehavior` property.
 This field takes one of the following values:

 | Status Bar Hide Behavior            | Description                                                                           |
 | ----------------------------------- | ------------------------------------------------------------------------------------- |